The World Beyond

-These questions about our existence reach into a spiritual world, inaccessible to our physical senses.
+Questions about our existence can only be answered by reaching into a spiritual world, which is inaccessible to our physical senses.
 As such, we are not readily able to arrive at secure and comprehensive insights on our own.

-However, there are ways to gain insight into the world beyond.
-Well-known examples of this include near-death experiences whilst on the threshold of passing over, or impressive dream experiences, perhaps involving a deceased loved one with whom one was very close.
+But there are ways to gain insight into the world beyond.
+Well-known examples of this include near-death experiences, which occur while on the threshold of passing over, or impressive dream experiences, perhaps involving a deceased loved one.

-A further possibility of obtaining information about the wherefrom and whereto of human beings comes in the form of a connection with the world beyond with the help of a human medium.
-Since time immemorial, this has been an important means of achieving spiritual knowledge – we think of the prophets of ancient Israel and of the first Christians who explicitly asked for the support and guidance of the world of God.
+Another possibility of gaining information about where human beings come from and where they will go comes in the form of a connection with the world beyond with the help of a human medium.
+Since time immemorial, this has been an important means of acquiring spiritual knowledge – we think of the prophets of ancient Israel and of the first Christians who explicitly asked for the support and guidance of the world of God.

-The Bible gives many testimonies of God speaking to humans, such as when he spoke with Abraham, Isaac, Jacob and with Moses.
+The Bible records many instances of God speaking with human beings, such as when he spoke with Abraham, Isaac, Jacob, and Moses.
 The connection with the world beyond appears as a central element in the whole of the Old Testament.
-It was reported that a daily connection existed between the Israelites and the beyond, that one could question the spirit world and receive answers with the help of mediumistically-disposed human beings.
+It describes how a daily connection existed between the Israelites and the beyond, how one could question the spirit world and receive answers with the help of mediumistically-gifted human beings.

 The New Testament bears testimony to the fact that Jesus Christ, the apostles, and the first Christians maintained a connection with the divine world.
-Christ was intimately connected with God and his holy angels because of his strong mediumistic disposition.
+Christ was intimately connected with God and his holy angels because of his strong mediumistic ability.
 He repeatedly pointed out that he only taught and acted as the Father instructed him.
-How the divine world cares for people living on earth is the fundamental theme of the Holy Scriptures.
-Accordingly, before his death Christ promised his own that he would not leave them abandoned, that he would send them the spirit of truth, who would enlighten them in the whole truth.
-The apostles experienced the fulfilment of this promise just a few days after Christ’s ascension.
+How the divine world cares for people living on earth is the central theme of Holy Scripture.
+Accordingly, before his death, Christ promised his own that he would not leave them abandoned, that he would send them the spirit of truth, who would guide them into all the truth.
+The apostles experienced the fulfilment of this promise during Pentecost, just a few days after Christ’s return to the Father.
 As they gathered in Jerusalem for the Passover, they experienced in an impressive way how they themselves were filled with spirits of God who spoke through them in various foreign languages and proclaimed the gospel to people on the streets (Acts 2:1–13).
-The epistles document that the work of the holy spirits through mediums played an important role in the early Christian communities.
+The epistles document that the work of the holy spirits through mediumistic human beings played an important role in the early Christian communities.